 New Student Convocation

-Directly following Convocation, all students are invited to the annual Club Fair and Block Party outside the Campus Recreation Center.
-More than 150 student organizations will be represented, a free BBQ will be provided by University Dining Services, with music by JAM'N 94.5.
+Directly following Convocation, all students are invited to the annual Club Fair outside the Tsongas Center.
+More than 200 student organizations will be represented, a free BBQ will be provided by University Dining Services, with music by JAM'N 94.5.

 This event is the formal welcome for all students entering into the UMass Lowell academic community.
 It serves as the ceremonial start for our new students, just as Commencement serves as the ceremonial finish for our seniors.
 This required freshmen event is the highlight of Opening Week and the official launch of the academic year.

-Convocation is an opportunity to meet fellow students and faculty as well as hear from Chancellor Marty Meehan, the College Deans and our special guest speaker, Robert Egger.
+Convocation is an opportunity to meet fellow students and faculty as well as hear from Chancellor Marty Meehan, the College Deans and a special guest speaker.